MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-reports-map-reports-report-builder-and-ssrs.md

 ## My color scale does not appear when I run the report.
  The color scale displays information to the user when a map layer specifies color rules for polygons, lines, or points for the whole layer or for embedded map elements.
 If no map element specifies a color rule, or if the color rules specify by using a legend instead of the color map, then the color map does not appear in the rendered report.

  To display the color scale, specify color rules for a layer or an embedded map element.
-For more information, see [Change Map Legends, Color Scale, and Associated Rules &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/change-map-legends-color-scale-and-associated-rules-report-builder-and-ssrs.md).
+For more information, see [Change Map Legends, Color Scale, and Associated Rules &#40;Power BI Report Builder&#41;](change-map-legends-color-scale-and-associated-rules-report-builder-and-ssrs.md).

 ##  <a name="Tile"></a> Tile Issues
  Use this section to help solve issues that relate to tile background options.